Published: August 11, 2020

 Another popular destination is Brandywine Falls, a 60-foot waterfall that is easily accessible year-round.
 (Ice formations in the winter are captivating.)
 The 1.5-mile Brandywine Gorge Trail lets you explore beyond the waterfall.
 The trail is worth revisiting in the spring to view vernal pools that temporarily fill with water, attracting breeding salamanders.

-The popular Cuyahoga Valley Scenic Railroad that runs through the valley and along the Cuyahoga River is canceled through September.
+The popular Cuyahoga Valley Scenic Railroad that runs through the valley and along the Cuyahoga River is a fun way to experience all the park has to offer.
 Check the park for updates.

 What about Overnight Lodging?

-Camping, cabins and other types of lodging are available in or near the parks, but with the pandemic you might not be comfortable spending the night in an unfamiliar place.
-(And regardless of a pandemic, you might not be comfortable pitching a tent and sleeping on the ground.)
+Camping, cabins and other types of lodging are available in or near the parks, but you might not be comfortable spending the night in an unfamiliar place or pitching a tent and sleeping on the ground.

-Demand for rentals has been high this summer but in the fall when children are back in school (even if it’s virtual) you should be able to find one to fit your needs – from oversized vans to bus-size and towable options.
+Demand for rentals is typically highest over the summer, but in the fall when children are back in school, you should be able to find one to fit your needs – from oversized vans to bus-size and towable options.

 Make sure you carefully review the rental contract.
 How many miles can you drive without incurring additional costs?
 What is the per mile charge over the limit?
 Pet friendly, but is there an extra charge to bring your four-legged friend?
 What about a cleaning charge?